Drug Abuse Resistance Education: History and purpose

-After decades of antagonism toward DARE because of its ineffectiveness, curriculum was changed starting in 2009.
+After decades of antagonism toward D.A.R.E. because of its ineffectiveness, the curriculum was changed starting in 2009.
 The new program is called "Keepin' it REAL" and focuses less on lectures and more on interactive activities, such as practicing refusal and saying no to pressure.
 It is now less explicitly focused on opposition to drugs, with the broader aim of teaching good decision-making.

 Use of children as informants

-"Children are asked to submit to DARE police officers sensitive written questionnaires that can easily refer to the kids' homes" and that "a DARE lesson called 'The Three R's: Recognize, Resist, Report' … encourages children to tell friends, teachers or police if they find drugs at home."
+Circa 2004, "[c]hildren [were] asked to submit to D.A.R.E. police officers sensitive written questionnaires that can easily refer to the kids' homes" and that "a D.A.R.E. lesson [was] called 'The Three R's: Recognize, Resist, Report'", encouraging children to "tell friends, teachers or police if they find drugs at home."

-In addition, "DARE officers are encouraged to put a 'DARE Box' in every classroom, into which students may drop 'drug information' or questions under the pretense of anonymity.
+In addition, "D.A.R.E. officers are encouraged to put a 'D.A.R.E.
+Box' in every classroom, into which students may drop 'drug information' or questions under the pretense of anonymity.
 Officers are instructed that if a student 'makes a disclosure related to drug use,' the officer should report the information to further authorities, both school and police.
 This apparently applies whether the 'drug use' was legal or illegal, harmless or harmful.
-In a number of communities around the country, students have been enlisted by the DARE officer as informants against their parents."
+In a number of communities around the country, students have been enlisted by the D.A.R.E. officer as informants against their parents."

+Circa 1995, parents compared D.A.R.E. to the late Weimar Republic, in its installation of "uniformed, sometimes armed, agents of the state in classrooms to tell children what their attitudes ought to be, and to obtain information about family home life which may be of interest to the state".

-"In the official DARE Implementation Guide, police officers are advised to be alert for signs of children who have relatives who use drugs.
-DARE officers are first and foremost police officers and thus are duty-bound to follow up leads that might come to their attention through inadvertent or indiscreet comments by young children."
+In 1997, The Future of Freedom Foundation asserted that, "In the official D.A.R.E.
+Implementation Guide, police officers are advised to be alert for signs of children who have relatives who use drugs.
+D.A.R.E. officers are first and foremost police officers and thus are duty-bound to follow up leads that might come to their attention through inadvertent or indiscreet comments by young children."
 As a result, children sometimes confide the names of people they suspect are illegally using drugs.

 Studies on effectiveness

 1992 – Indiana University

-Researchers at Indiana University, commissioned by Indiana school officials in 1992, found that those who completed the DARE program subsequently had significantly higher rates of hallucinogenic drug use than those not exposed to the program.
+Researchers at Indiana University, commissioned by Indiana school officials in 1992, found that those who completed the D.A.R.E. program subsequently had significantly higher rates of hallucinogenic drug use than those not exposed to the program.